keras-team/keras-preprocessing/README.md

 # Keras Preprocessing

-⚠️ This github repository is now deprecated, all Keras Preprocessing symbols have moved into the core Keras [repository](https://github.com/keras-team/keras) and the Tensorflow [`pip` package](https://www.tensorflow.org/install).
-All code changes and discussion should move to the Keras respository.
+⚠️ This GitHub repository is now deprecated -- all Keras Preprocessing symbols have moved into the core Keras [repository](https://github.com/keras-team/keras) and the TensorFlow [`pip` package](https://www.tensorflow.org/install).
+All code changes and discussion should move to the Keras repository.

 For users looking for a place to start preprocessing data, consult the [preprocessing layers guide](https://keras.io/guides/preprocessing_layers/)